BiologicalRecordsCentre/recorder-feedback-content/README.md

 It is not recommended to carry out computationally heavy calculations within the R markdown template, therefore a computation step can be done before rendering.
 These computations should be coded in scripts located in `R/computations`.
 The computations are applied separately for the `user_data` and `bg_data`, but this can be the same or different computation scripts.

-A configuration file will be where you define the locations of the computation scripts.
+A configuration file (`config.yml`), which is loaded in using `config::get()`, is where you define the data file, the computation scripts and the template file.

 ## Development process